ros-infrastructure/rosdoc_lite/README.md

 It also generates online documentation for the ROS wiki.

-This package provides only the `rosdoc` command.
+This package provides only the `rosdoc_lite` command.
 It has no supported Python or C++ API.